mateussouzaweb/kvm-qemu-virtualization-guide/Docs/8 - MacOS Virtualization.md

 **Installation:**

-- Like Linux VMs, installation process does not require virtualized display graphics if you start with the correct boot flag for AMD GPUs in OpenCore config.
+- The installation process does not require virtualized display graphics if you have a compatible GPU.
-- Otherwise, enable the virtualization display graphics and proceed.
+- Otherwise, make sure you are using the virtualization display graphics.

 **QEMU:**

+- MacOS requires additional extra parameters to work.
+Consult how to use MacOS in KVM to learn more.
-- Don't forget to include the QEMU XML namespace on top of the file.
+- Don't forget to include the QEMU XML namespace on top of the file to allow the usage of extra parameters.
-- QEMU command line extra parameters are required to set correct flags for MacOS virtualization.

-**OS:**

-- Machine type must be ``pc-q35-4.2``, otherwise installation won't work.
-- You must use the custom patched files ``OVMF_CODE.fd`` and ``OVMF_VARS.fd``.

 **CPU:**

 - If you have an AMD CPU, don't worry, it will work.
-- Nested virtualization on AMD CPUs is not possible.
-This will limit the development environment in some cases.
+However, nested virtualization on AMD CPUs is not possible (this will limit development environments in some cases).
 - If your CPU is a Mac compatible Intel chip, change ``Cascadelake-Server`` to ``host`` on the XML settings.

 **Graphics:**

 - GPU passthrough will not work on recent Nvidia graphic cards, forget it and buy a compatible AMD GPU.
 - If you will passthrough any graphic card, just don't forget to remove the default video interface.
 Also make sure the gfx and audio devices are in the same bus (like ``0x01``) but in different function (``0x00`` and ``0x01``).
-- For AMD GPU, you also need to set ``agdpmod=pikera`` in the ``config.plist`` NVRAM boot-args section - this file is available on the OpenCore EFI partition.
+- Also, some AMD GPUs need to set ``agdpmod=pikera`` in the ``config.plist`` of OpenCore, at NVRAM boot-args section.
+See below a few options of how to edit OpenCore.

 **Network:**